VisioMath: Benchmarking Figure-based Mathematical Reasoning in LMMs: Related Work

-To bridge this gap, we propose VisioMath, a mathematical evaluation benchmark designed to assess LMMs’ multi-image reasoning abilities.
-VisioMath focuses on problems with visually presented answer choices, highlighting the integration of mathematical understanding with visual perception and multi-image reasoning.

-\textbf{Multimodal Understanding Benchmarks.} Recently, numerous benchmarks have been introduced to evaluate the understanding and reasoning capabilities of LMMs.
-However, most focus on single-image tasks.
-Although several multi-image benchmarks—such as Blink~\cite{fu2024blinkmultimodallargelanguage}, MUIR~\cite{wang2024muirbenchcomprehensivebenchmarkrobust}, and MMIU~\cite{meng2024mmiumultimodalmultiimageunderstanding}—have emerged, they primarily assess basic perceptual abilities like caption recognition and object counting, which require limited reasoning.
-As LMMs advance, these benchmarks fall short in measuring deeper reasoning capabilities.
-In contrast, VisioMath introduces a more challenging multi-image mathematical reasoning benchmark featuring option-containing images, enabling a more comprehensive assessment of models' multi-image reasoning abilities.
+\textbf{Multimodal Understanding Benchmarks.} Numerous benchmarks have been introduced to evaluate the capabilities of LMMs.
+While several multi-image benchmarks, such as Blink~\citep{fu2024blinkmultimodallargelanguage}, MUIR~\citep{wang2024muirbenchcomprehensivebenchmarkrobust}, and MMIU~\citep{meng2024mmiumultimodalmultiimageunderstanding}, have emerged, they primarily assess basic perceptual abilities—like caption recognition and object counting—falling short in measuring deep reasoning.
+Simultaneously, evaluating the genuine dependency on visual information remains a critical challenge.
+Recent studies have moved beyond simple natural image QA to multimodal science problems requiring deeper reasoning capabilities: MMSciBench~\citep{ye2025mmscibenchbenchmarkinglanguagemodels} and SeePhys~\citep{xiang2025seephysdoesseeinghelp} introduce the concept of ``Vision-Essential'' problems to reveal models' reliance on textual shortcuts, while VisAidMath~\citep{ma2025visaidmathbenchmarkingvisualaidedmathematical} explores active visual reasoning through auxiliary line generation.
+Unlike prior works that mostly focus on interpreting a single stem or generating aids, VisioMath introduces a challenging benchmark centered on comparative visual discrimination via option-containing images, enabling a more comprehensive assessment of models' fine-grained, multi-image comparative reasoning over visually similar diagrams.